JarryShaw/homebrew-tap/README.rst

     # to install MacDaily
     $ brew install macdaily

-The |tappin|_ is necessary since mas is already included in the core tap of Homebrew.
-A pinned tap's formulae take precedence over duplicates in other taps.
+~The |tappin|_ is necessary since some formulae have already been included in the core tap of Homebrew.~ A pinned tap's formulae take precedence over duplicates in other taps.

+    NOTE: |tappin|_ is now deprecated by Homebrew

 .. |tappin| replace:: ``tap-pin`` command
 .. _tappin: https://docs.brew.sh/Taps#formula-duplicate-names